qreboli/ubiTest/README.md

 *1. For this exercise I used API Platform which made my task easier for route management.*
 *2. For the database I used Sqlite*
-*3. To test my different routes I used Postman*
+*3. To test my different routes I used API Plateform app with Nelmio*

 ## install project